 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.

 House of 1000 Corpses (2003)

-On our Halloween movies list because: It's a shocking gorefest set on Halloween: Possibly stomach-turning, but definitely fit for mature audiences looking for a thrill to match the occasion.
+On our best Halloween movies list because: It’s a shocking gore-fest set on Halloween: Possibly stomach-turning, but definitely fit for mature audiences looking for a thrill to match the occasion.

 Sleepy Hollow (1999)

-On our Halloween movies list because: Of course, Halloween is one of the best Halloween movies since it all but invented an entire subgenre of slasher horror movies, those that take place on All Hallows' Eve.
+On our best Halloween movies list because: Of course, Halloween is one of the best Halloween movies since it all but invented an entire subgenre of slasher horror movies—those that take place on All Hallows’ Eve.

-Critics say: "There isn't another post-1970 release that comes close to it in terms of scaring the living hell out of a viewer."—James Berardinelli, Reelviews.
+Critics say: “There isn’t another post-1970 release that comes close to it in terms of scaring the living hell out of a viewer.”—James Berardinelli, Reelviews.
 Check out these things you probably never knew about Halloween the holiday.

 The Changeling (1980)